nevillegrech/gigahorse-toolchain/README.md

    master commit, with a sensible name (e.g. `three_address`).
 Move the feature's corresponding **Trello** card(s) to *In Progress*.
 2. Commit to the new feature branch early and often.
-3. When the feature is complete, submit a **Bitbucket pull request** to merge the feature branch into our master branch.
+3. When the feature is complete, submit a **pull request** to merge the feature branch into our master branch.
 Move the corresponding **Trello** card to *Code Review*.
 4. Someone else will review the pull request: